Vos assiettes décoratives

-Large, small, to display on the wall or simply placed, decorative plates
+Large, small, to hang on the wall or simply display, decorative plates

-An essential everyday object, the plate has not always been the practical object that finds its place on every table today.
-A centerpiece of tableware, large, small, for dessert or fish, the plate has long been a sign of wealth.
-Crafted from noble and delicate materials, earthenware, porcelain, silver and even gold, the plate offered artists a choice medium to express their art.
-Picasso, Lurçat and even Cocteau painted plates that today command high prices and are exhibited like masterpieces.
+A ubiquitous everyday object, the plate hasn't always been the practical item that now graces every table.
+A centerpiece of table art, large, small, for dessert or fish, the plate was long a sign of wealth.
+Crafted from noble and delicate materials like earthenware, porcelain, silver, and even gold, the plate offered artists a prime canvas to express their art.
+Picasso, Lurçat, and even Cocteau painted plates that today fetch astronomical prices and are displayed like master paintings.

-Vintage plates are also making a comeback on our walls and in our dressers.
+Vintage plates are also making a comeback on our walls and in our display cabinets.
 To showcase them safely, La Bulle offers standard or custom presentation solutions.

-Since ancient times, remains of utensils have been found in various civilizations.
-While not strictly speaking plates, they probably served the same purpose: to hold food.
-Wood, terracotta, and metal were used to make these plates, some of which already house the works of ceramic sculptors and painters.
+From antiquity, remnants of utensils have been found in various civilizations which, while not strictly "plates" in the modern sense, undoubtedly served the same purpose: to hold food.
+Wood, terracotta, and metal were used to craft these early plates, some of which already featured the work of sculptors and ceramic painters.

-In the Middle Ages, the plate referred not to the utensil but to the series of dishes that would be served during the meal.
-People ate on trenchers, a kind of cutting board, some of which already had raised edges, foreshadowing the definitive form of the plates we know.
-They would appear in Europe among kings and nobles before becoming more widespread.
-Now made of earthenware and porcelain, they were decorated with the coats of arms and crests of the great aristocratic families or even with scenes telling us about the customs of the time.
-Tableware became a sign of wealth as soon as one could afford different sets of dishes depending on the dishes one was going to eat.
-Metal and silver sets disappeared during the reign of Louis XIV, who had them melted down to finance his armies, and porcelain became the most frequently used material in their design.
-With the technical progress of the 18th century, tableware benefited from the industrialization of its production and finally found its place in every home.
+In the Middle Ages, "assiette" referred not to the utensil but to the sequence of dishes served during a meal.
+People ate on "tranchoirs," a type of cutting board, some of which already had raised edges, foreshadowing the definitive shape of the plates we know today.
+They first appeared in Europe among kings and nobles before becoming more widespread.
+Now made of earthenware and porcelain, they were adorned with the coats of arms and blazons of aristocratic families or scenes depicting the customs of the time.
+Tableware became a sign of wealth when one could afford different sets of dishes depending on the food to be savored.
+Metal and silver services disappeared during the reign of Louis XIV, who melted them down to finance his armies, and porcelain became the most frequently used material in their design.
+With the technical advances of the 18th century, tableware benefited from industrialization of its production and finally found its place in all households.

-Decorative plate on a custom-made black steel base
+Decorative plate on a custom-made black steel stand

-Jean Cocteau decorative plate on a gilded brass base
+Jean Cocteau decorative plate on a gilded brass stand

-In addition to its practical aspect, the dresser is also a showcase behind which one can display one's finest pieces.
-The ornate plates will find their place there and allow the staging of the entire service on which often unfolds a veritable fresco.
-Here again, dressers primarily occupy the kitchens and living rooms of kings and queens, the number of floors they had going hand in hand with their rank in society.
-If the sovereign's had five floors, the knight's had no more than two and we do not yet speak of a dresser but of a dresser.
+Beyond its practical aspect, the display cabinet is also a showcase behind which one can exhibit their most beautiful pieces.
+Elaborate plates find their perfect place there, allowing the entire service, which often tells a true story, to be beautifully staged.
+Here again, display cabinets first occupied the kitchens and drawing rooms of kings and queens, the number of tiers they comprised reflecting one's rank in society.
+While the sovereign's might have five tiers, a knight's had no more than two, and at that time, it was not yet called a display cabinet but a dresser.

-In the 18th century, nobles and bourgeois, to display their plates and turn them into de facto works of art, were looking for furniture combining the advantages of storage and display.
-The first dressers appeared and legitimized the decorative aspect of tableware in general and plates in particular. (but also services, fish dishes, serving dishes, etc.)
+In the 18th century, nobles and bourgeoisie, seeking to display their plates and thus make them de facto works of art, looked for furniture that combined storage and display advantages.
+The first display cabinets appeared, thereby legitimizing the decorative aspect of tableware in general and plates in particular (but also services, fish platters, relish dishes, etc.).

 Many artists have used plates as a medium for their works.
-Painters and ceramists alike find them a blank canvas ready to welcome their creations.
-From figurative to kitsch, modern decorative wall plates are inspired by iconic pieces that are no longer eaten from but adorn the walls of living rooms and dining rooms.
+Painters, ceramists, they find a blank canvas ready to welcome their creations.
+From figurative to kitsch, modern decorative wall plates draw inspiration from emblematic pieces that are no longer eaten from but adorn the walls of living rooms and dining rooms.

 Pablo Picasso

-A renowned painter, Pablo Picasso is behind a significant production of decorative plates in connection with the Madoura ceramics workshop, which he met in 1946.
-With the idea of diverting everyday objects into works of art, he also painted the pitchers, dishes and bottles that came out of the workshop.
+Renowned painter Pablo Picasso created a significant collection of decorative plates in collaboration with the Madoura ceramics workshop, which he discovered in 1946.
+With the idea of transforming everyday objects into works of art, he also painted the pitchers, platters, and bottles produced by the workshop.

 Jean Lurçat

-Also a painter, but also a ceramist and tapestry artist, Jean Lurçat is best known for his innovative work on tapestries.
-Renewing the genre through new technical processes, he is also responsible for the creation of ceramic wall plates and paintings on porcelain plates.
+Also a painter, as well as a ceramist and tapestry designer, Jean Lurçat is primarily known for his innovative work in tapestries.
+Revolutionizing the genre through new technical processes, he is also credited with creating ceramic wall plates and paintings on porcelain plates.

-The decorative wall plate is making a comeback, and major fashion houses such as Dior and Haviland are offering creations that combine traditional and modern design.
+The decorative wall plate is making a grand comeback, and major houses like Dior and Haviland offer creations blending old design and modernity.

-The Haviland workshops offer us elegant collections of Limoges porcelain plates reminiscent of the motifs from the beginning of the last century, thereby restoring the reputation of tableware which, although they may seem old, are nonetheless still relevant today.
+The Haviland workshops offer elegant collections on Limoges porcelain plates, reminiscent of motifs from the beginning of the last century, thus restoring the reputation of table arts which, though seemingly ancient, remain relevant.

-Even the house of Dior, the epitome of luxury, also displays its presence on tableware, where the finesse of the lines and the choice of colors enhance the plates in an antique style.
-Greco-Roman style motifs, naturalism, so many motifs brought up to date, just waiting to be showcased as a dresser or to adorn a wall.
-It's also possible to eat in them!
+Even the house of Dior, the quintessence of luxury, also appears on tableware services where the finesse of the lines and the choice of colors sublimate plates in an antique style.
+Greco-Roman motifs, naturalism—all these patterns are brought up to date and only ask to be showcased in a display cabinet or to adorn a wall.
+It's even possible to eat from them!

-Whether placed in a display case or as wall decoration, your decorative plates, whether designer or antique, require specific supports to allow them to be displayed without risk of breakage.
+Whether displayed in a showcase or as wall decor, your decorative plates, whether designer or antique, require specific supports to ensure their safe exhibition without risk of breakage.
 La Bulle offers standard and custom solutions to transform your living room or dining room into a true exhibition space.
-Thanks to our expertise in plinths, you can confidently entrust us with your most beautiful tableware, plates, platters, and cutlery.
+Thanks to our expertise in mounting, you can confidently entrust us with your most beautiful tableware pieces, plates, platters, and cutlery.

-On one side the standard wall-mounted display available for purchase on our online store with white or black sheathing
+On one hand, the standard display stand, such as a wall hanger, available for purchase on our online store with white or black sheathing.

-On the other hand, you will find our custom-made base service.
+On the other hand, you will find our custom mounting service.

-Together, we'll choose the custom base shape best suited to your plate.
-Depending on its size and weight, you'll choose the patina color you desire.
+Together, we will choose the most suitable custom stand shape for your plate.
+Depending on its size and weight, you will choose the color of the desired patina.

-Do not hesitate to come see us or contact us to receive as much information as possible.
+Do not hesitate to visit us or contact us for more information.

 History and Meaning of a Fabergé Egg

-The History of Russian Imperial Fabergé Eggs.
-You're probably familiar with the Fabergé egg .
-This work of art captures the collective imagination of...
+The history of the Russian Imperial Fabergé eggs.
+You are surely familiar with the Fabergé egg.
+This work of art inhabits the collective imagination...

 Post by sophie delage